E1 Long Distance Path

 From the northern trailhead of Nordkalottleden outside Kautokeino, the E1 route coincides with it past Kilpisjärvi to the tripoint of Finland, Norway and Sweden.
 See Nordkalottleden for more details on this section.

-As you leave Kautokeino you will have only one tiny village, Saraelv, on the route before you reach Kilpisjärvi in Finland after 190 km, otherwise the path goes through wilderness, much of it close to the treeline, for a few days above it.
+As you leave Kautokeino you will have only one tiny village, Saraelv, on the route before you reach Kilpisjärvi in Finland after 190 km.
 There are several fords, not all of them necessarily easy.

-The first part is on Finnmarksvidda, then you enter the deep and lush Reisa river valley (a national park).
+The first part is on Finnmarksvidda, close to the treeline.
+Then you enter the deep and lush Reisa river valley (a national park).
 There are a few cabins and a few turf huts on the route to Saraelv, but distances between cabins are up to 30 km, perhaps too long for a day.
 Only the first cabin is manned, check key arrangements for the rest.
 Unless you manage to arrange for provisions in Saraelv, you have to carry nearly all your food.
 Saraelv is reachable by road and by river, and probably has mobile phone coverage.

 The last leg, from Saraelv to Kilpisjärvi, is through the Finnish Käsivarsi Wilderness Area, staying above the treeline for several days.
 The first hut, by the border, is 30 km from Saraelv.
 In Finland there are Spartan wilderness huts 10–17 km apart, the last of which allow booking a bed in a locked part (again: check key arrangements).
-A tent is needed if you don't reach the hut or if it risks getting crowded.
+A tent is needed if you don't reach the huts or if they risk getting crowded.

 Kilpisjärvi - Abisko Turiststation